gtiwari-bidmc/LD_Score_Estimation_wiki/Heritability-and-Genetic-Correlation.md

 This section describes the filtering process.
 By default, `munge_sumstats.py` filters on INFO > 0.9, MAF > 0.01 and 0 < P <= 1.
 It also removes variants that are not SNPs (e.g., indels), strand ambiguous SNPs, and SNPs with duplicated rs numbers.
 If there is an N column (sample size), it removes SNPs with low values of N. Finally, `munge_sumstats.py` checks that the median value of the signed summary statistic column (beta, Z, OR, log OR) is close to the null median (e.g., median OR should be close to 1) in order to make sure that this column is not mislabeled (it is surprisingly common for columns labeled OR to contain log odds ratios).

+	Reading list of SNPs for allele merge from w_hm3.snplist Read 1217311 SNPs for allele merge.
-	Reading sumstats from data/pgc.cross.SCZ17.2013-05.txt.bz2 into memory 5000000.0 SNPs at a time.
+	Reading sumstats from pgc.cross.SCZ17.2013-05.txt into memory 5000000.0 SNPs at a time.
 	Read 1237958 SNPs from --sumstats file.
+	Removed 137131 SNPs not in --merge-alleles.
 	Removed 0 SNPs with missing values.
-	Removed 303707 SNPs with INFO <= 0.9.
+	Removed 256286 SNPs with INFO <= 0.9.
 	Removed 0 SNPs with MAF <= 0.01.
 	Removed 0 SNPs with out-of-bounds p-values.
-	Removed 0 variants that were not SNPs or were strand-ambiguous.
+	Removed 2 variants that were not SNPs or were strand-ambiguous.
-	856732 SNPs remain.
+	844539 SNPs remain.
-	Removed 0 SNPs with duplicated rs numbers (856732 SNPs remain).
+	Removed 0 SNPs with duplicated rs numbers (844539 SNPs remain).
 	Using N = 17115.0
 	Median value of or was 1.0, which seems sensible.
+	Removed 39 SNPs whose alleles did not match --merge-alleles (844500 SNPs remain).
-	Writing summary statistics for 856732 SNPs (856732 with nonmissing beta) to scz.sumstats.gz.
+	Writing summary statistics for 1217311 SNPs (844500 with nonmissing beta) to scz.sumstats.gz.

 The last section shows some basic metadata about the summary statistics.
 If mean chi-square is below 1.02, `munge_sumstats.py` will warn you that the data probably are not suitable for LD Score regression.

 	Metadata:
-	Mean chi^2 = 1.243
+	Mean chi^2 = 1.229
-	Lambda GC = 1.205
+	Lambda GC = 1.201
-	Max chi^2 = 32.847
+	Max chi^2 = 32.4
-	23 Genome-wide significant SNPs (some may have been removed by filtering).
+	11 Genome-wide significant SNPs (some may have been removed by filtering).

-	Conversion finished at Wed Jan 28 18:17:08 2015
+	Conversion finished at Mon Apr  4 13:21:29 2016
-	Total time elapsed: 17.38s
+	Total time elapsed: 16.07s

 ## Estimating Heritability, Genetic Correlation and the LD Score Regression Intercept